attack68/rateslib/docs/source/u_serialization.rst

    from rateslib import from_json from rateslib.dual import Dual, Dual2
-   from rateslib.calendars import Cal, UnionCal, NamedCal from rateslib.fx import FXRates from rateslib.splines import PPSplineF64 from datetime import datetime as dt
+   from rateslib.scheduling import Cal, UnionCal, NamedCal from rateslib.fx import FXRates from rateslib.splines import PPSplineF64 from datetime import datetime as dt